 - half a lemon (including rind)

 For best results use a juicer, not a blender.
-The process works best if you start with the juiciest ingredients first (apples and cucumber), followed by the spinach.
+The process works best if you start with the juiciest ingredients first (apple and cucumber), followed by the spinach.
 Finish with the lemon and mint.

 You don’t need to be precise with the amounts.
 Play around and find what works best for you.

 Fresh juices are best taken on an empty stomach for maximum absorption of nutrients, so drink it at least half an hour before eating or 2.5 hours after eating.

 Green veggies like spinach and cucumber are high in nutrients like potassium, magnesium and iron, as well as antioxidants that counter the damaging effects of free radicals in our body.

 Fresh mint has been used for thousands of years to help digestion and calm irritated tummies.